Alpine Snowbed, Wet Meadow & Dwarf-shrubland

 Marsh Marigold (Caltha leptosepala)

-Image 2 of 5
+Image 11 of 17

 Marsh Marigold (Caltha leptosepala), Buttercup Family (Ranunculaceae), Native and common in moist meadows, along streams, in marshes, and near seepages, often foun d growing with White Globeflower (Trollius), from montane to alpine on the eastern and western slopes.
 Blooms from June through August.
 Photo by Loraine Yeatts.

 Frequently the wet meadows are bordered by stands of scattered to moderately dense dwarf shrubs.
-These shrublands often include willows, (Salix spp.), dwarf blueberry (Vaccinium cespitosum), alpine laurel, (Kalmia microphylla), and shrubby cinquefoil, (Potentilla fruiticosa).
+These shrublands often include willows, (Salix spp.), dwarf blueberry (Vaccinium cespitosum), alpine laurel, (Kalmia microphylla), and shrubby cinquefoil, (Diasphora fruiticosa).
 Photos and descriptions of many wetland plants can be found in our gallery, click here.

 The Colorado Natural Heritage Program has developed an app and a field guide for help with both finding and identifying Colorado wetlands and the plants that inhabit them.
 They cost $11 but are replete with information and exhaustive libraries of excellent photos showing the wetland plants in 12 different types of wetland.
 The digital versions are available for both Android and IOS. https://cnhp.colostate.edu/cwic/library/field-guides/